 This a a good way to fancy up good old frozen burritos.
 You could used canned enchilada sauce and do the same thing, but I really like this recipe for the sauce.
 I made the sauce thicker than what the original recipe was.
 The original recipe also used bean and cheese burritos, but we usually have beef and bean.

-3 tablespoons all-purpose flour
+- 3 Tbsp all-purpose flour

-1-1/4 cups water
+- 1¼ cups water

-1 can (8 ounces) tomato sauce
+- 1 (8 oz) can tomato sauce

-1 teaspoon beef bouillon granules
+- 1 tsp beef bouillon granules

-3/4 teaspoon ground cumin
+- ¾ teaspoon ground cumin

-2 cups (8 ounces) shredded Mexican cheese blend or cheddar cheese
+- 2 cups (8 ounces) shredded Mexican cheese blend or cheddar cheese

-1 can (2-1/4 ounces) sliced ripe olives, drained, optional
+- 1 (2¼ oz) can sliced ripe olives, drained, optional

-1/3 cup chopped green onions, optional
+- ⅓ cup chopped green onions, optional

 - In a saucepan, melt butter.
 Stir in flour until a smooth; gradually stir in water.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Add the tomato sauce, chili powder, bouillon, cumin and salt.
 Simmer, uncovered, for 5 minutes or until thickened.